Internships for Undergraduates in Psychology

 - Hours at the Site: 120 for the semester

-- YOU MUST CONTACT CDCI@BINGHAMTON.EDU TO REGISTER FOR EITHER 385 OR 395.
+- YOU MUST CONTACT CDCI@BINGHAMTON.EDU TO REGISTER FOR EITHER 385 OR 395 ONCE YOU HAVE SECURED AN INTERNSHIP.

-For FALL 2015, the psychology designated sections of the Fleishman Center's Internship course, CDCI 385, are:
+For Spring 2017, the psychology designated sections of the Fleishman Center's Internship course, CDCI 385, are: